-As a real estate professional it is my job to protect my clients’ investment(s), not just with negotiations and contracts, but also with the quality of the property’s construction.
-So in doing so I have compiled some of the most common residential home construction products and defects known to experienced real estate professionals.
-I am not suggesting that “newby” agents can’t be good at their job, but it takes either years of experience or a really focused new real estate agent who has done their research to know these sort of things.
+As a real estate professional, it is my job to protect my clients’ investment(s), not just with negotiations and contracts, but also with the quality of the property’s construction.
+So in doing so I have compiled some of the most common residential home construction products and defects are known to experienced real estate professionals.
+I am not suggesting that “newby” agents can’t be good at their job, but it takes either years of experience or a really focused new real estate agent who has done their research to know these sorts of things.
 Even if you hire a new agent, luckily there is a home inspection (one must always get) especially with homes over 10 yrs of age.
-ALWAYS request a sellers disclosure, because if the seller knows of any problems or potential future problems, or defects, by law they have to disclose them.
-If they do not and later it is found out (through law suit) that they had knowledge of it and covered it up, you could potentially have a successful lawsuit to recover damages.
+ALWAYS request a seller’s disclosure, because if the seller knows of any problems or potential future problems, or defects, by law they have to disclose them.
+If they do not and later it is found out (through lawsuit) that they had knowledge of it and covered it up, you could potentially have a successful lawsuit to recover damages.

 According to the National Home Inspectors Assoc. – Polybutylene (PB) was a plastic manufactured between 1978 and mid-1995 for use as piping in home plumbing systems.
 It was inexpensive and offered plenty of advantages over other materials, such as flexibility, ease of installation, resistance to freezing.
 Pipes made from polybutylene were installed in up to 10 million homes in the Unites States during that period.
 Despite its strengths, production was ceased in mid-1996 after scores of allegations surfaced claiming that polybutylene pipes were rupturing and causing property damage.
 In the homes that still contain this material, homeowners must either pay to have the pipes replaced or risk a potentially expensive plumbing failure.